[Last updated February 2021]

 I studied a BA in economics in Peru.
 After university I worked for a Peruvian think tank and at the Andean Community looking first at trade policy, then competitiveness and trade in services more specifically, then child policies and social protection, and afterwards focused a bit of my work on people with disabilities.
 My colleagues at the think tank worked in other areas: regulation, macroeconomics, monetary policy, infrastructure policy, health policy, etc.

-In 2002 I travelled to the UK to study an MSc in Social Policy and Planning (it is now called Social Policy and Development -as if to stress my point).
+In 2002 I travelled to the UK to study an MSc in Social Policy and Planning in Developing Countries (it is now called Social Policy and Development -as if to stress my point).
 It was a few months into the course when I discovered the ‘Development Sector’.
-Back in Peru, whenever I had searched for literature to inform our work I sought out mainstream journals such as the NBER (this was our first point of call at the time –this is pre-Google, by the way).
+Back in Peru, whenever I had searched for literature to inform our work I sought out mainstream journals such as the NBER (this was our first point of call at the time –this is pre-Google, of course).
 My colleagues and I looked for information and ideas in the literature of specific professions and disciplines or in journals or other publications specialised on a policy issue or even a geographic region or country.
-But in the UK, the literature I was asked to read at the course came from Development Studies sources: journals focusing on development, NGOs focused on development, think tanks that only worked on development policy, etc.
+But in the UK, the literature I was asked to read about came from development studies sources: journals focusing on development, NGOs focused on development, think tanks that only worked on development policy, etc.

-I took a credit on urban development (and rural development) but the literature focused almost entirely on developing countries and came from these development sources.
+I took a credit on urban development and another on rural development but the literature focused entirely on developing countries and came from these development sources.
 There was little, nothing really, on urban development in the UK or in the US (or other more urbanised countries in Europe); nothing on the challenges that London had faced over its long history and how they city, in its many reincarnations, had managed to overcome them –or not.
 And even when the literature looked at the urbanisation challenges faced by Latin American or Asian metropolis these had a development angle to them.

 I found out, to my surprise, that development urban experts didn’t hang out much with non-development ones.
 The development sector, with too few exceptions, is separate from the rest.

-But this separation is only possible in donor countries where there are different teaching programmes, NGOs, think tanks and consultancies dealing with domestic (or the developed market) and developing countries.
-In developing countries, where, ironically, they are supposed to be relevant, it makes no sense.
+But this separation is only possible in donor countries where there are different teaching programmes, NGOs, think tanks and consultancies dealing with domestic and developing countries.
+In developing countries, where, ironically, they are supposed to be relevant, this separation makes little sense.
 While in the UK, for instance, international development policy and the policies of developing countries are marginal political issues (and nobody really cares about them except for the industry itself), in developing countries these are mainstream politics.
-Cash transfers for developing countries in the UK pass as a technocratic issue that can be resolved by a few randomized controlled trials but in developing countries they are political interventions, highly politicized and laden with value and ideology.
+Cash transfers for developing countries in the UK pass as a technocratic issue that can be resolved by a few randomised controlled trials but in developing countries they are political interventions, highly politicised and laden with value and ideology.

-You only need to look at the debates around Obama Care or the changes to the welfare system in the UK.
+You only need to look at the debates around Obama Care or hints at the privatisation of the NHS.
 These are not small marginal technocratic decisions.
 They are the big political arguments of their time; evidence plays a role but only a small one.

-Last Thursday, the Lowy Institute in Sydney hosted Nobel Peace Prize Laureate Daw Aung San Suu Kyi.
+At the time of my speech, the Lowy Institute in Sydney hosted Nobel Peace Prize Laureate Daw Aung San Suu Kyi.
 She was asked about her status as an icon.
-Her response (from the Sydney Morning Herald) provides another illustration of the separation between development and the mainstream:
+Her response (from the Sydney Morning Herald) provides another illustration of the separation between development and the mainstream:+